-Abu Dhabi University and Licensure
+Abu Dhabi University and CAA Licensure

-Abu Dhabi University obtained its initial license in the year 2003.
-This license was renewed twice for both Abu Dhabi and Al-Ain campuses, and each renewal was for the maximum period of 5 years.
+Abu Dhabi University obtained institutional accreditation from the UAE's Ministry of Higher Education and Scientific Research in 2003.
+This license has been renewed twice for both our Abu Dhabi and Al Ain campuses, and each renewal was for the maximum period of 5 years.